 – 18% say they do so to impress their friends

 BOASTFUL BRITS are turning to social media to show off about their workouts to friends, according to new research.

-A survey of 2,000 UK adults carried out by training and course provider Beabetteryou.com, found almost two thirds (62%) actively use social media while working out.
+A survey of 2,000 UK adults carried out by wellbeing company Beabetteryou.com, found almost two thirds (62%) actively use social media while working out.

 29% confess to checking in on Facebook while at the gym, while 23% say they upload pictures to Instagram or Snapchat during a workout.